 Even more unique than Romantik Hotel Turm’s historic halls, fine cuisine and wines are the adornments of the hotel.
 It is a veritable museum.
 Where the charms of ages past converge with the charisma of the modern-day.

 Meticulously unveiled throughout the rooms, vaulted corridors and lush grounds is a world-class art collection, including everything from a Picasso to Otto Dix to bewitching works of art from Hans Kompatscher, a South Tyrolean self-taught painter.

-The 2,000+ pieces of art and religious relics gracing Romantik Hotel Turm did as much for our eyes and soul as the hotel’s sweeping view of Schlern.
+The 2,000+ pieces of art and religious relics gracing Romantik Hotel Turm did as much for our eyes and souls as the hotel’s sweeping view of Schlern.

 But as vast as the hotel’s art collection is, the passion for art may be rivaled by Mr. Pramstrahler’s adoration for the winged spirit.
 Walking through the hotel it becomes immediately apparent his love for birds goes far beyond the regaled Red Eagle of South Tyrol.